venkateshk111/terraform-beginners-guide/03-Terraform-Terminologies/README.md

     In this example, **aws_instance** is the resource type, and example is the resource name.
 It represents an AWS EC2 instance.

 ### Data Sources:
-- **Definition:** Data sources in Terraform allow you to **fetch information from an external system** or existing resources in your infrastructure.
+- Data sources in Terraform allow you to **fetch information from an external system** or existing resources in your infrastructure.
 - They are ***read-only*** and provide a way to import existing data into your Terraform configuration.

 - **Example:**